 In particular, while hard Ash is inherent with the typical presence of brightness and the ability to provide long-lasting sustain, swamp Ash is known to impart to many of the Fender creations in the 1950s its characteristic warmth.
 One thing in common with these two types is that they both have large open pores – which makes them less easy to work with.
 With this typical feature, guitar makers have to fill these pores with lacquer or fillers in the factory so that the surface is smooth enough to apply finishes.

 Walnut is a gorgeous wood type with the signature brown aesthetic.
-Generally, you can easily recognize this type of wood by its typical luxury-vibe colour and the extremely appealing grain patterns.
-It’s inherent with open pores and a relatively heavy weight, but not quite as heavy as Maple.
+Generally, you can easily recognize this type of wood by its typical luxury-vibe color and the extremely appealing grain patterns.
+It’s inherent with open pores and relatively heavy weight, but not quite as heavy as Maple.

-You can easily recognise Maple by its light colour, closed pores and the typical grain patterns.
-It is a strong and dense wood that’s easier to apply finishes than Ash, which is the reason why it is the most commonly chosen for guitar neck and fretboard construction.
+You can easily recognize Maple by its light color, closed pores, and typical grain patterns.
+It is a strong and dense wood that’s easier to apply finishes than Ash, which is the reason why it is the most commonly chosen for the guitar neck and fretboard construction.
 In terms of tone, Maple is known for good sustain and stability, as well as the ability to add brightness to the instrument.

 Rosewood is not only known to be the most common wood used to make the fretboard, but it’s also famous for the rich brown and purple – aesthetic visual.
 Overall, Rosewood is the type of wood that lies at the darker end of the tone range.
-It is associated with a rich warmth, impressive resonance and the ability to provide good volume.
-Rosewood necks are famously inherent with warm mids and fat lows, and has been chosen as the material for guitar necks since the early days of Rock and Roll.
+It is associated with rich warmth, impressive resonance, and the ability to provide good volume.
+Rosewood necks are famously inherent with warm mids and fat lows and have been chosen as the material for guitar necks since the early days of Rock and Roll.